maxim-saplin/py_chat_ui/README.md

 | `DISABLE_AUTH`       | Whether to disable user authentication | "False" |

 **Remarks, notes:**
+- If `API_TYPE` is set to `Fake` all message will get a static reply, no call to API will be made.
+For demonstration purposes
 - Providing  Azure/OpenAI model credentials (API key, deployment URL, etc.) via environment variables is not the only option.
 Users can also add their credentials in the Web UI, those creds will be encrypted and stored in `models.dat` file
 - `DATA_DIR` - that's where all conversations and model settings will be saved.
 Each user will have a `$username` subfolder.
 - `DISABLE_AUTH` - if set to [True], no login page will be shown, and all data will be stored under `$DATA_DIR/default_user`.

-## Set-up user creds
+## Local User DB

-`users.yaml` storder under `$DATA_DIR` stores usernames and hashes that are used to authenticate and allow user in.
-Make changes to this file in prod to make adjustment to who and how can access the app.
+`users.yaml` stored under `$DATA_DIR` keeps usernames and hashes that are used to authenticate and allow users in.
+Make changes to this file in the prod to make adjustments to who and how can access the app.

 1. Generate Credentials:
 - Run generate_pass.py.